Phylogenetic latent space models for network data

-As clarified in Sections~\ref{sec_phy_21} and \ref{sec_phy_22}, the above interpretation is useful in providing intuitions on the proposed \textsc{phylnet} generative model, but in practice we leverage the proposed features' formation process to induce and learn structured dependence among the nodes in the network through a flexible tree-based architecture that unveils increasingly-nested modular hierarchies among nodes, even when these hierarchies do not necessarily have an evolutionary interpretation.
-Although this direction~is~novel in the latent space modeling framework, we emphasize that tree-based constructions have appeared in generalizations of stochastic block models \citep[e.g.,][]{roy2006learning,clauset2008hierarchical,roy2008mondrian,herlau2012detecting}.
-However, the overarching focus has been on learning hierarchies between nodes or nodes' partitions, under stochastic equivalence or more general homogeneity assumptions.
-Besides yielding substantially different models and tree-based representations, this perspective might fail to characterize heterogenous patterns at the node level and, as illustrated empirically in Section~\ref{sec_phy_4}, it experiences challenges in networks without a clear block structure.
-Conversely, the proposed \textsc{phylnet} model flexibly characterizes broader network structures by modeling the features formation process directly at the node level.
-This perspective requires~methodological~and~computational~innovations also with respect to the classical literature on phylogenetic trees,~since~the~node-specific~features are not directly observed, but rather denote latent quantities which are identifiable~only up~to translations and rotations in latent space models \citep{hoff2002latent}.
-In Section~\ref{indet}, we prove theoretically that, despite this identifiability issue at the latent features level, the main object~of inference, i.e., the phylogenetic tree, remains still identifiable.
+Although the direction we pursue is novel in the latent space modeling framework, inference on~tree-based representations has been explored in generalizations of stochastic block models \citep[e.g.,][]{roy2006learning,clauset2008hierarchical,roy2008mondrian,herlau2012detecting}.
+However, the overarching focus has been on learning endogenous hierarchies between nodes or node partitions, under stochastic equivalence or more general homogeneity assumptions.
+This perspective yields substantially different models and tree-based representations.
+Moreover, it might fail to characterize heterogeneous patterns at the node level and, as illustrated empirically in Section~\ref{sec_phy_4}, it experiences~challenges~in networks without~a~clear block structure.
+Conversely, the \textsc{phylnet} model flexibly characterizes broader network structures by modeling the feature formation process directly at the node level.
+This requires methodological and computational innovations also with respect to the literature on phylogenetic trees, since~the~node-specific features are not directly observed, but~rather denote latent quantities that are identifiable~only up~to translations and rotations \citep{hoff2002latent}.
+In Section~\ref{indet}, we prove theoretically that, despite this identifiability issue at the latent features level, the main object~of inference, i.e., the tree, remains identifiable.